Courses at NUA emphasise learning and discovery through specialist studio and workshop practice.

 Experimentation with ideas, processes and materials is informed by critical reflection and contextual awareness of the subject.
 Teaching methods include lectures, demonstrations, project briefs, individual and group tutorials, placements, seminar presentations, work-related learning and exhibition practice.

-The development of your art, design or media practice will be the focus of your learning throughout your course.
+The development of your art, design, architecture or media practice will be the focus of your learning throughout your course.
 Your individual practice is central to the acquisition of subject knowledge and a range of practical, conceptual and generic skills as you gradually define areas of personal interest.

 Teaching and learning is structured around timetabled sessions and learning activities, and each level of your course is organised into units and delivered through project briefs, which enable you to develop your specialist skills as a creative practitioner.
 The various working environments within the University provide a number of situations where you can make work, engage in research and present your work to others.